Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 A poorly formatted proposal reflects poorly on the vendor who sent it.
 It’s common sense: “That’s a shabby document.
 A shabby vendor sent it”.
 Avoid poor formatting and take your time to align the proposal response sections to the RFP sections.

 We know this takes time, so get some extra help.
-Use ready-made proposal templates or a tool to customize each response template based on the requirements of each bid.
+Use ready-made proposal templates or the best proposal management software to customize each response template based on the requirements of each bid.

 When you respond to your next bid, think about the RFP writer and the people who have to read every single proposal submitted.
 Keep them in mind and we’re sure your proposal will be chosen as a winner.